Recently updated on November 4th, 2022 at 08:12 am

-Initially, the shop also serves Western style with sandwiches with cold meats in the plate and will serve with knives and forks.
-But then seeing that not everyone had time to sit and relax to eat, the owners of Hoa Ma bakery came up with a way of sandwiching meat, pork rolls, pate in the middle of a loaf of bread for buyers to carry.
+Initially, the shop also serves Western-style sandwiches with cold meats on the plate and will serve with knives and forks.
+But then seeing that not everyone had time to sit and relax to eat, the owners of Hoa Ma bakery came up with a way of sandwiching meat, pork rolls, and pate in the middle of a loaf of bread for buyers to carry.

 Students and civil servants love this way of Hoa Ma shop.
-Some time later, many bánh mì shops began to appear in Saigon and are maintained to this day; Which is Bay Ho bread , Hoang Hoa bread … along with thousands of stalls, carrying seaweed with all kinds of meat, canned fish, …
+Sometime later, many bánh mì shops began to appear in Saigon and are maintained to this day; Which are Bay Ho bread, and Hoang Hoa bread … along with thousands of stalls, carrying seaweed with all kinds of meat, canned fish, …

 Different versions of Vietnamese bread across Vietnam